 Planning a funeral is not something we look forward to, however, it is an important opportunity to bring closure to family and friends.

 Within the Bible, there are many funeral Scriptures to choose from.
-They provide perspective that only God can provide and hope for your loved-one that they may live in eternity beyond their life on Earth.
+They provide perspective that only God has.
+They can give hope to your loved-one, that they may live in eternity beyond their life on Earth.

 God has a way of providing peace to us even in the most difficult of times and these Bible verses share God’s hope for our loved-ones and for those who have lost their family and friends.